uxrocket/uxrocket.select/README.md

-displayType          | tags             | For _multiple_ mode, displays selection as `tags` or `text` multipleInfoMessage  | 'Seçilen Kayıt:' | For _multiple_ and _text_ mode, this will be the selection prefix placeholder          | null             | Adds a placeholder text on multiple selects onReady              | false            | Calls the function when plugin is ready. onSelect             | false            | Calls the function when option is selected. onChange             | false            | Calls the function when list is closed. onUpdate             | false            | Calls the function when plugin options are updated. onDestroy            | false            | Calls the function when select is removed.
+displayType          | tags             | For _multiple_ mode, displays selection as `tags` or `text` multipleInfoMessage  | 'Seçilen Kayıt:' | For _multiple_ and _text_ mode, this will be the selection prefix placeholder          | null             | Adds a placeholder text on multiple selects onReady              | false            | Calls a function when plugin is ready. onOpen               | false            | Calls a function when droplist opened onClose              | false            | Calls a function when droplist closed. onSelect             | false            | Calls a function when option is selected. onChange             | false            | Calls a function when original select's value changed. onUpdate             | false            | Calls a function when plugin options are updated. onDestroy            | false            | Calls a function when select is removed.